matengodev/100-days-of-code/rules.md

 ## Main Commitment
-### *I will code for at least an hour every day for the next 100 days.*
+### *I will code for at least an hour every day for the next 100 days in 2021.*

 #### Start Date
-August 5th, 2021.
+August 5th, 2021 .

 ## Additional Rules
 1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode